aristanetworks/telemetry-email-alerter/README.md

 Once installed, you can start up the alerter by running `telemetry_email_alerter <telemetry-server> <smtp-server> <email-send-to-address>`.
 Additional arguments you might like to use are listed in the [Usage](#usage) section of the documentation.

-It's recommended you set up email filters to
+It's recommended you set up email filters to limit notifications.
+For example, you can set up filters to ignore "INFO" events based on the email subject.

 ## Usage